FAQ

 Do all of the City’s parking meters accept credit card payments?

-Why can’t I pay for parking using my cell phone?
+Where can I pay for parking using my cell phone?

 How do I report a broken meter?